yinazee/micasa/README.md

 # micasa
-manage properties for rent and short stays
+manage homes for rent and short stays